neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

-# Recap Project I: Quiz App - Layout
+# Recap Project 1: Quiz App - Layout

 In this project you will build the layout of your first mobile web application, a quiz app.
 In later projects we will expand this app and add all sorts of cool functionality.